oTree-org/oTree/_docs/tutorial.md

 ## Define the template

-Let's first create our HTML templates.
 This game will have 2 pages.

 * Page 1: players decide how much to contribute
 * Page 2: players are told the results

 So, let's make 2 HTML files under `templates/public_goods_simple/`.

-The first is `Contribute.html`.
+The first is `Contribute.html`, which contains a brief explanation of the game, and a form field where the player can enter their contribution.

 ```HTML+Django